DigiCode

 • Payment provider:

-• 🌏 Outside Japan: Lemon Squeezy (Merchant of Record, multi-currency)
+• 🌏 Outside Japan: Merchant of Record (multi-currency, coming soon)

 • 🇯🇵 Japan residents: Stripe (Japanese yen)